Nathanahell/manchester/README.md

 - **Does not require internet access**: your notes are embedded within the binary, therefore no internet access or install is required after building the project.
 Ideal for constrained environment.
 - **Ease of use**: Use a fuzzy searcher for easier command matching.
 Navigation is done using the arrow keys.

 This project was heavily inspired by OCD's [Arsenal](https://github.com/Orange-Cyberdefense/arsenal) tool.
-Do check them out :D
+Do check them out.

 ## The author's note

-This is my first ever open-source project.
 I took a chance to practice Rust and to fiddle with the Ratatui library.
-I am open for any improvements in my code as I am not quite a software developper yet.
-Any constructive feedback is much appreciated. :)
+Any constructive feedback is much appreciated.
+The usefulness of the tool is dependent on your contribution.
+This project aims to be a general purpose command/short cheatsheet finder for sysadmin, networking, architecture and hacking.
+As such, any command you regularily use to speed-up your workflow is eligible to a contribution.

 Like the project ?
-Don't hesitate to contribute !
+Open a PR ! :)

 ## Demo